tim-smart/livestore/contributor-docs/rfcs/0002-commands.md

 - Do not add constraints to the state db.
 Validations should be done in the decider.
 Why?
 - We shouldn't be able to read the DB in materializer (it breaks determinism)?
 - Preserve atomicity of event commits across the network?

+### Alternative D: Client-Side Authoritative Events

+In this approach, clients generate authoritative events that are immediately committed to the event log.
+These events aren't ever discarded, even if they later conflict with events from other clients.
+Instead, compensating events are generated to resolve conflicts.

+Good use case: imagine a hospital where a doctor prescribes a medication.
+The doctor records the prescription as a `MedicationPrescribed` event in their computer.
+Later on, the app syncs with the server and sees that the medication does not interact well with another medication previously prescribed to the patient by another doctor.

+We don't want to lose the information that the medication was prescribed.

+#### Benefits

+- Audit trail remains intact

 ## Acknowledgments